geoapi-pt/main/res/readme.md

 ## Postal Codes

 The postal code zip file were downloaded from the CTT website [here](https://www.ctt.pt/feapl_2/app/restricted/postalCodeSearch/postalCodeDownloadFiles.jspx).
 We must create an account, but the download of this file is free of costs.
+That zip file is unzipped into the directory `/res/postal-codes` and it contains 3 CSV files with no headers, and one file `leiame.txt`.
+The headers of the CSV files are present in `leiame.txt`.